nguyenllpsych/nice-ra/README.md

 2. In your forked repository on Github, click on Code and copy the SSH link of the form `git@github.com:...`

-3. In your terminal, navigate to your preferred location using `cd <file_path>`,
+3. In your terminal, navigate to your preferred location using `cd <file_path>`.

 4. Clone the repository to your machine using `git clone <SSH_link_from_2>`.

+5. In your terminal, navigate to the repository `cd nice-ra`.

+6. Add the original repository as your upstream `git remote add upstream https://github.com/nguyenllpsych/nice-ra.git`.

 ### General workflow -- To be done every session

-1. In your terminal, make sure you're on the main branch by `git branch -a`.
+1. In your terminal, navigate to your repository (if not already there) and make sure you're on the main branch by `git branch -a`.
 It should look like: *main (in green).
 If you're on a different branch, switch to the main branch by `git checkout main`.

-2. Pull from the main Github page to make sure your local repository is up to date, using two commands (1) `git remote add upstream https://github.com/nguyenllpsych/nice-ra.git` then (2) `git pull upstream main`.
+2. Pull from the main Github page to make sure your local repository is up to date by `git pull upstream main`.

     2b.
 Push the update to your Github repository by `git push`.
 Check your Github repository on the browser and make sure it says "even with nguyenllpsych:main."